antonpichka/library_architecture_mvvm_modify/package/README.md

 #### Model

-- Classes Names:
-- - Do not use this symbol in the class name as it is used below: 'W'
+##### Purpose: Contains and manipulates data
+##### Knows about: NamedUtility

+##### Rules

-- If complex logic is needed, then inside a certain model we create model catalogs with the prefix of a certain model (ModelWNamed):
+- If complex logic is needed, then inside a certain model we create model catalogs with the prefix of a certain model (ModelRRNamed):
 - - Example:
 - - - Matches:
-- - - - MatchesWDebut
+- - - - MatchesRRDebut
-- - - - MatchesWMiddlegame
+- - - - MatchesRRMiddlegame
-- - - - MatchesWEndgame
+- - - - MatchesRREndgame
 - Inheritance classes:
 - - Names of inherited classes:
 - - - ModelNumber: